Aus-Data-Analytics/walking/README.md

 ## Testing Status

 ### Web-App
-Tested using a web service for danger information:
+Tested using a web service (running locally) for danger information:
 * Mac (macOS 10.12.6):
-   * Safari 10.1.2 - access location appears unreliable for reasons TBD
+   * Safari 10.1.2 - access to location appears unreliable for reasons TBD
    * Firefox 53.0.3 (64-bit) - OK
    * Chrome 60.0.3112.78 (Official Build) (64-bit) - OK
 * Windows 10:
    * Chrome 59 - OK

+Using a web service not running locally can result in the browser rejecting access to location services for websites not loaded over a secure connection (https).
+Demo mode works fine.

+In demo mode, it has been tested on both Android and iOS mobile devices.

 ### Stand-Alone
 Tested in "stand alone" mode (not using a web service for danger information.
 This is mainly for development use.